soliton4/nodeMirror/README.md

 check out my git page to get the development version which you can use to customize node-mirror
 there is a build script that lets you build your own node-mirror

+to switch of the experimental terminal or debugger use this command line parameters

+`
+node node_modules/node-mirror/bin/nodeMirror.js --no-terminal --no-debug `

 ## License

 BSD - maybe i will relicense it under MIT when i have found out what the differences are